IPC Privacy Management Plan

-The other public interest directions are unlikely to affect how we manage personal information.
+The other public interest directions are unlikely to affect how the IPC manages personal information.

-Offences can be found in s62-68 of the PPIP Act.
+Offences can be found in Part 8 of the PPIP Act.

-- intentionally disclose or use personal information accessed in doing our jobs for an unauthorised purpose
+- intentionally disclose or use personal information accessed as a part of our work for an unauthorised purpose

 - offer to supply personal information that has been disclosed unlawfully

-- hinder the Privacy Commissioner or a member of staff from doing their job.
+- hinder the Privacy Commissioner or a staff member from doing their job.

 The PPIP Act also governs how NSW public sector agencies should manage personal information contained in public registers (Part 6 – Public Registers).

-As we neither hold nor maintain any public registers this section does not apply to us.
+The IPC neither holds nor maintains any public registers, so this section of the PPIP Act does not apply to us.

 The HRIP Act and health information

-The HRIP Act sets out how we must manage health information.
+The HRIP Act sets out how the IPC must manage health information.

 About health information

 Health information is a more specific type of personal information and is defined in s6 of the HRIP Act.
-Health information can include information about a person’s physical or mental health such as a psychological report, blood test or an Xray, or even information about a person’s medical appointment.
-It can also include some personal information that is collected to provide a health service, such as a name and contact number on a medical record.
+Health information can include information about a person’s physical or mental health, such as a psychological report, blood test, an X-ray, or even information about a person’s medical appointment.
+It can also include personal information that is collected to provide to a health service, such as a name and contact number on a medical record.

 Health privacy principles (HPPs)

-Schedule 1 to the HRIP Act contains 15 HPPs that we must comply with.
-Here is an overview of them as they apply to us.
+Schedule 1 of the HRIP Act contains 15 HPPs that the IPC must comply with.
+Below is an overview of the principles as they apply to the IPC.

-1. We collect health information only for a lawful purpose that is directly related to our functions and activities.
+13. The IPC collects health information only for lawful purposes that are directly related to the IPC’s functions and activities.

-4. We inform people why their health information is being collected, what it will be used for, and to whom it will be disclosed.
-We tell people how they can access and amend their health information and any possible consequences if they decide not to give their health information to us.
+16. The IPC informs people why their health information is being collected, what it will be used for and to whom it will be disclosed.
+The IPC will tell people how they can access and amend their health information and any possible consequences if they decide not to give their health information to the IPC.

-5. We store health information securely, keep it no longer than necessary and destroy it appropriately.
-We protect health information from unauthorised access, use or disclosure.
+17. The IPC stores health information securely, keeps it no longer than necessary and destroys it appropriately.
+Health information is protected from unauthorised access, use, or disclosure.

 Access and accuracy

-6. We are transparent about the health information we store about people, why we use the information and about the right to access and amend it.
+18. The IPC is transparent about the health information stored about people, what the information is used for and the right to access and amend it.

-7. We allow people to access their own health information without unreasonable delay or expense
+19. The IPC allows people to access their own health information without unreasonable delay or expense.

-8. We allow people to update, correct or amend their health information where necessary.
+20. The IPC allows people to update, correct, or amend their health information where necessary.

-9. We make sure that health information is relevant and accurate before using it.
+21. The IPC makes sure the health information is relevant and accurate before using it.

-10. We only use health information for the purpose we collected it for unless the person consents to us using it for an unrelated purpose.
+22. The IPC only uses health information for the purpose it was collected for, unless the person consents to the information being used for an unrelated purpose.

-11. We only disclose health information with people’s consent unless they were already informed of the disclosure when we collected the health information.
+23. The IPC will only disclose health information with people’s consent, unless they were already informed of the disclosure when the health information was collected.

 Identifiers and anonymity

-12. We do not use unique identifiers for health information, as we do not need them to carry out our functions.
+24. The IPC do not use unique identifiers for health information, as they are not needed to carry out the functions of the IPC.

 Transfers and linkage

-15. We do not currently use a health records linkage system and do not anticipate using one in the future.
-However if we did, we would not use one without people’s consent.
+27. The IPC does not currently use a health records linkage system and does not anticipate using one in the future.
+However, if one were to be used, the IPC would not use one without people’s consent.

 Exemptions to the HPPs

-Exemptions are located mainly in Schedule 1 to the HRIP Act, and may allow us not to comply with HPPs in certain situations.
+Exemptions are located maily in Schedule 1 of the HRIP Act and may allow the IPC to not comply with HPPs in certain situations.

-An example of an exemption we may use is that we are not required to comply with HPPs 4-8, and 10 if we are lawfully authorised, required or permitted not to comply with them.
+For example, the IPC is not required to comply with HPPs 4-8 and 10 if the IPC is lawfully authorised, required, or permitted not to comply with them.

-We do not use the other exemptions on a regular basis as they are not usually relevant to the work we do, however if we did use one we aim to be clear about the exemption we have used and our reasons for using it.
+The IPC does not use the other exemptions on a regular basis as they are not usually relevant to the work of the IPC.
+However, if an exemption were used, the IPC aims to be clear about the reasons for using it.

 Health privacy codes of practice and public interest directions can modify the HPPs for any NSW public sector agency.
-These are also available on our website.
-Currently there are none that are likely to affect how we manage health information.
+These are available on the IPC website.
+Currently, there are none that are likely to affect how the IPC manages health information.

 - offer to supply health information that has been disclosed unlawfully

-- attempt to persuade a person from making or pursuing a request for health information, a complaint to the Privacy Commissioner or an internal review under the PPIP Act.
+- attempt to persuade an individual to refrain from making or to withdraw an application pursuing a request for access to health information or a complaint to the Privacy Commissioner or Tribunal

-This section contains information about the other laws that affect how we comply with the IPPs and HPPs.
+This section contains information about the other laws that affect how the IPC complies with the IPPs and HPPs.

 Crimes Act 1900

-Under this law we must not access or interfere with data in computers or other electronic devices unless we are authorised to do so.
+Under this law, the IPC must not access or interfere with data in computers or other electronic devices unless it is authorised to do so.